alexvcasillas/graphdb/README.md

 # Query documents with complex where clause

-Complex operators include for now:
+Complex operators for `number` types include for now:

 - `gt`: greater than
 - `gte`: greater than or equals
 - `lt`: lower than
 - `lte`: lower than or equals

-This operators can be combined to form complex where clauses like the following:

 ```
 { age: { gt: 20, lt: 40 } }